Blue Line (Stockholm Metro): Kungsträdgården to Nacka and Söderort

+As part of the 2013 Stockholm negotiation, the Blue Line is being extended from Kungsträdgården to Nacka and Sockenplan.
+The two extensions share the section from Kungsträdgården to Sofia, where the line divides into a branch towards Nacka and a branch towards Söderort.

+Nacka branch

+The Nacka branch will run from Sofia beneath the Hammarby Canal at Hammarby kanal station, followed by Sickla, Järla and Nacka.
+Hammarby kanal station is being constructed approximately 35–40 metres below the canal and will have entrances on both Södermalm and Hammarby Sjöstad.
+The station will also provide an interchange with Tvärbanan at Luma.

+The tunnels beneath Hammarby kanal were completed in April 2024, when the tunnelling teams from the north and south met approximately 41.5 metres below the surface.
+Construction of the stations and railway systems is continuing, with passenger service on the Nacka branch scheduled to begin in 2030.

+Söderort branch

+The Söderort branch will run from Sofia via Gullmarsplan and Slakthusområdet to Sockenplan.
+At Sockenplan it will connect with the existing Hagsätra branch, which will be transferred from the Green Line to the Blue Line.
+The new Slakthusområdet station will replace the existing Globen and Enskede gård stations.

+Slakthusområdet station is being built approximately 50 metres below ground and will have two entrances.
+The northern entrance will be located near Rökerigatan, while the southern entrance will be at Hallvägen and Charkmästargatan.
+The station's tunnels to the north and south have been excavated, while construction of the station entrances and other infrastructure continues.
+The Söderort branch is scheduled to open in 2030.

 Route

-At 25.516 km, the Blue line is the shortest of the Stockholm metro; however, the entire line is north of the Mälaren.
+At 25.516 km, the Blue Line is the shortest of the Stockholm Metro; however, the entire line is north of the Mälaren.
 Line 10 runs between Kungsträdgården and Hjulsta and includes 14 stations.
 Line 11 runs between Kungsträdgården and and includes a total of 12 stations (ignoring the Kymlinge "ghost station" which was never completed).
 Six of the stations are served by both lines.
-The blue line carries an average of about 204,700 passengers per day (2019), or 55 million per year (2005).
+The Blue Line carries an average of about 204,700 passengers per day (2019), or 55 million per year (2005).

 Stations

-In total, the Blue line has 20 stations, of which 19 are underground and one is on the surface.
+In total, the Blue Line has 20 stations, of which 19 are underground and one is on the surface.
 The tunnel between Hjulsta and Kungsträdgården is the longest of the system at 14.3 km, and is also Sweden's longest tunnel.
 (However, metro tunnels are usually omitted from lists of the country's tunnels.)
-Although the Blue line is almost entirely in tunnel, it also has the metro's longest elevated section at Kista, 1200 m long.
+Although the Blue Line is almost entirely in tunnel, it also has the Metro's longest elevated section at Kista, 1200 m long.

 The 11 busiest stations (by number of boardings on a winter weekday in 2019) are: